DworkinLab/GettingStartedDworkinLab/FlyFood_Brands.md

 Brand Names for the ingredients used in cooking:

 1) Molasses:- Monarch (Light Unsulphured) Molasses.
 It is extremely important that we use unsulphured molasses!
+Additionally it turns out that at MSU we switched in 2013 to "BakerSource"Classis unsulphured molasses (Sysco Corp, Texas).
+This "classic" molasses seems to be the equivalent of 50% "fancy" and 50% blackstrap (based on nutritional information).

 2) Carageenan:- Carageenan, Maltodextrin TIC Gums.
  Phone# 410-273-7300  800-899-3953